AdguardTeam/PopupBlocker/README.md

 ```
 Open http://localhost:8000/options.html

-If you use the other address or port, you have to modify the `src/platform/userscript/content_script.ts` file with your address and port.
+If you use other address or port, you have to modify the `src/platform/userscript/content_script.ts` file with your address and port.
 After that, ensure, that userscript (for example, in AG) contains this address and port too.

-To see the options page, ensure, that AG is run and filters your debug page.
+To see the options page, ensure, that AG filters your debug page.

 ## How to test